Frequently Asked Questions

 KIPP Indy Public Schools is a network of college-preparatory, public charter schools that prepares students in underserved communities to succeed in college and in life.
 We currently educate students acroos two schools, an elementary school and a middle school in the Martindale-Brightwood neighborhood. .
 We are part of the national KIPP network of 224 schools in 20 states and the District of Columbia, educating nearly 100,000 students.

 What is the history of KIPP Indy?

 KIPP Indy was founded in 2004 with one class of fifth grade students and has grown to educate 700 students across two schools.
 KIPP Indy College Prep Middle educates students in grades 6-8 and KIPP Indy Unite Elementary opened in 2014 with one class of kindergarten students and will continue to grow one grade per year, educating students in grades K-5.
-We plan to grow KIPP’s network of schools in Indianapolis to a total of five schools by 2021, reaching 2,500 students in grades K-12 in the Martindale-Brightwood neighborhood.
+We plan to open our first high school in the fall of 2019, ultimately educating 1,500 students in grades K-12 in the Martindale-Brightwood neighborhood.